 - Initiating Application;

 - Affidavit;

-- Notice of child abuse; family violence or risk; and
+- Notice of child abuse; family violence or risk;

+- Undertaking as to Disclosure; and

 - Genuine Steps Certificate.

 While you don't have to get a lawyer to prepare these documents, the documents can be complicated and it is very important that you include all the relevant information, so it is a good idea to get legal advice about them before you file.